BITSS/WorldBankApril2016/README.md

 ##### Optional: Specifics for Specifics Platforms

 Note that Github Desktop works on Mac and Windows.
 If you're a Linux user, you might try one of [these](https://git-scm.com/download/gui/linux).
 Also if you're a Windows user, the command line tool that comes with Github Desktop might not be the greatest, so you might want to download [this alternative](https://git-scm.com/download/win).
-If you've never used the command line before or any of this is confusing, please don't worry about it.
+If you've never used the command line before or any of this is confusing, don't worry about it and I'll try to clear it up at the workshop.

 ### Dynamic Documents with R/R Studio and Stata